danoan/fluent-shell/README.md

 <img src="logo.png" width="320px" />

-Learn a language with the help of the shell.
+Learn a foreign language with the help of the shell.

 ## How it works